zhztheplayer/OAP/docs/OAP-Architect-Overview.md

 ## Introduction

-Apache Spark is a fast and general-purpose cluster computing system.
-It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
-It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.
+Apache Spark is a unified analytics engine for large-scale data processing.
+Spark SQL* is the most popular component of Apache Spark* and it is widely used to process large scale structured data in data center.
+However, Spark SQL still suffers from stability and performance challenges in the highly dynamic environment with ultra large scale of data for various use cases.

-OAP is designed to leverage the user defined indices and smart fine-grained in-memory data caching strategy for boosting Spark SQL performance on ad-hoc queries.
+So we created OAP (Optimized Analytical Package for Spark) to address the performance issues for some of the use cases.
+OAP is designed to leverage the user defined indices and smart fine-grained in-memory data caching strategy for boosting Spark SQL performance.

 ![OAP-INTRODUCTION](./image/OAP-Introduction.PNG)